Biden threatens U.S. sanctions in response to Myanmar coup

 ‘INTENSIVE’ CONSULTATIONS

-White House spokeswoman Jen Psaki told a regular news briefing the United States had already had “intensive” conversations with allies about Myanmar.
-Asked what other actions might be considered in addition to sanctions, she said: “I don’t have any additional steps for you to predict at this point in time.”
+White House spokeswoman Jen Psaki told a regular news briefing the United States has had “intensive” conversations with allies about Myanmar.
+She declined to say what other actions were under consideration aside from sanctions.

-Asked whether Biden’s assertion that the United States was “taking note” of how other countries respond to the crisis was a message to China, Psaki told reporters: “It’s a message to all countries in the region.”
+Asked whether Biden’s assertion that the United States was “taking note” of how other countries respond was a message to China, Psaki told reporters: “It’s a message to all countries in the region.”

-U.S. Senate Republican leader Mitch McConnell, who like members of the Biden administration has had close past ties with Suu Kyi, called the arrests “horrifying” and demanded a strong response.
+U.S. Senate Republican leader Mitch McConnell, who like members of the Biden administration has had close past ties with Suu Kyi, called the arrests “horrifying” and demanded a tough response.

 “The Biden Administration must take a strong stand and our partners and all democracies around the world should follow suit in condemning this authoritarian assault on democracy,” he said.